Sgant1/Winedemic/README.md

 - We will be using the 2019 shipping data to establish a baseline for sales pre-pandemic.
 The onset of the COVID-19 pandemic began around January of 2020 with many states issuing lockdowns and Shelter in Place orders around March/April 2020 and extended through around May/June of 2020.
 Wine shipment data for the year 2021 will be used to describe the post-pandemic/recovery period in this data story.

-- The data set includes wines shipped to all states except where prohibited by law.
+- The includes wines shipped to all states except where prohibited by law.
 As is the case for the states of Rhode Island, Mississippi, and Utah.

 **Wine Companies Studied**